Skip to content

 On WS2019 host where Splunk Universal Forwarder is configured, navigate to

-Copy app.conf and inputs.conf from C:\Program Files\SplunkUniversalForwarder\etc\apps\Splunk_TA_microsoft_sysmon\default
+C:\Program Files\SplunkUniversalForwarder\etc\apps\Splunk_TA_microsoft_sysmon\local .
+Copy app.conf and inputs.conf from C:\Program Files\SplunkUniversalForwarder\etc\apps\Splunk_TA_microsoft_sysmon\default .
+Edit inputs.conf (same as above)

 image.png

-On PowerShell, change directory into C:\program files\SplunkUniversalForwarder\bin
+Restart Splunk Universal Forwarder.
+On PowerShell, change directory into C:\program files\SplunkUniversalForwarder\bin .
+Run ./splunk restart .

 PS C:\program files\SplunkUniversalForwarder\bin> ./splunk restart